Maui wildfire resurrects memories and emotions for Marshall Fire survivors, including Louisville woman who grew up in Hawaii

 When Neigh LaRue opened Punch Buggy Shave Ice in Boulder County four years ago, she wanted to share a piece of her beloved state of Hawaii with Colorado.

-She never dreamed the two states would share a devastating wildfire driven by hurricane force winds, "A lot of shock disbelief sadness a lot of feelings we all went through not that long ago."
+She never dreamed the two states would share a devastating wildfire driven by hurricane force winds.

+"Yesterday was a lot of shock, disbelief, and sadness.
+I brought up a lot of feelings of what we all went through not too long ago," she said.

 LaRue was visiting family in Hawaii when the Marshall Fire erupted here.
-She came back to find her home still standing but her Louisville neighborhood gone, "It looks a little too familiar way looked back here war zone like my neighborhood did after the Marshall Fire."
+She came back to find her home still standing but her Louisville neighborhood gone.

+"It looks... a little too familiar from what it looked like here afterwards.
+The way they are describing it is like a war zone... just complete devastation and... it just like my neighborhood did after the Marshall Fire," she said.

-Her family, she says, lives on the big island about thirty miles from the fire burning there but she has friends in Lahaina who have lost everything.
+Her family, she says, lives on the big island about 30 miles from the fire burning there but she has friends in Lahaina who have lost everything.

-"Like here running with clothes on back stuck traffic one road in and out see cars backed up videos online horrifying.
-Those I know accounted for but don't know clean up house to house part of process," she said.
+"Like here right?
+Running with the clothes on their back, stuck in traffic.
+There's one road in and out of Lahaina.
+If you ever been there right?
+Here's one road and you see the cars backed up and the...
+I mean the videos online are horrifying.
+Those that I know are accounted for we but still don't know right?
+The whole clean up process and going from house to house and... seeing what's there is still a part of the process," she said.

 She was just back in Lahaina in February with her childhood best friend.

-"Walking down front street sitting on benches under Ba tree sip on coffee to know gone hard to wrap head around.
+"We're walking up and down front street we sat down on picnic bench under Banyan tree... just you know?
+Sip on our coffee to know that's gone it's hard to wrap head around.
 There's so much history lost monuments," she said.

 She had planned to go back next month.

-"It's my happy place work hard all summer i work hard all summer so go back there recharge my battery.
-Yea, I don't know," she said.
+"It's my happy place work really hard all summer I work really hard all summer so I can go back there and recharge my battery... yeah, I don't know," she said.

 At least two other Marshall Fire survivors were vacationing in Maui when the fire started.
 One of them posted online how she was dodging downed power lines and trees and saw fire all around her.